tbarbette/npf-docs/docs/source/tests.rst

-The use of namespace is not restricted to time.
+The use of time series is not restricted to time.
 For instance one might want to extract the number of packets received per CPU cores using a format like `CPU-XXX-RESULT-NBPACKETS YYY`.
-This will automatically create an histogram of the number of packets per core for the experiment.
+This will automatically create a histogram of the number of packets per core for the experiment.

+You might want to have multiple time series, that we refer to as namespaces.
+The prefix ``TIME`` in ``TIME-1001-RESULT-THROUGHPUT 7 pps`` is a namespace.
+Another time series with another namespace will be treated independently.

+Time series options
+^^^^^^^^^^^^^^^^^^^
+When handling time series, you might want to synchronize or shift namespaces.

+- **time_sync** = list[namespaces] Those namespaces will be shifted by the first value that appear.
+E.g. if the first time is 100 and the second is 105 the time value will become 0 and 5.
+- **time_precision** = 1 Number of decimals to use to merge values with similar timing.
+Useful with the synchronization primitives to avoid having different points at, for instance 1.00 and 1.01 because of very small shifts.
+- **glob_sync** = list[namespaces] Synchronize time accorss multiple namespaces.
+Time_sync is independent in the namespace.
+So if A starts at 5 and B starts at 3, ``glob_sync={A+B}`` will have A start at 2.
+With only time_sync they would both start at 0.

+Note that this is done at the data collection time.
+You might prefer to tweak values at output time (graphing) with options in :ref:`graphing`.

 Variables